 Receiving the most relevant alerts is all about having them set up exactly how you need them.
-We’ve made this even easier – just filter in the Alert definitions (opens in a new tab) screen to see which alerts are already defined, edit them in bulk, or check which ones should be added.
+We’ve made this even easier – just filter in the (opens in a new tab) screen to see which alerts are already defined, edit them in bulk, or check which ones should be added.
 Never miss an important change again!

 6. More confident alert setup

 Now you’ll be able to see exactly what each sensitivity level means when it comes to alert triggering.
-Head over to the Alert definitions (opens in a new tab) screen, pick any alert definition and adjust the sensitivity to see how many pages will have to be affected for the alert to open.
+Head over to the (opens in a new tab) screen, pick any alert definition and adjust the sensitivity to see how many pages will have to be affected for the alert to open.

 Not familiar with ContentKing Alerts yet?
 Check out this support article to learn more.

 Are you taking care of lots of websites?
 In the (opens in a new tab) tab of the Account section, the new List view will give you a much better overview of all of them.
 Tagteam this with filters to zoom in on any website in a flash.

 8. Choose where your websites will be monitored from